Stream UK TV Abroad on your Smart TV

 Because the traffic originates from a genuine UK residential IP address, streaming services will normally allow access.

-On paper this seems like the perfect solution.
+On paper, that’s the perfect solution.

 In practice, however, several technical challenges quickly appear.